-For detailed discussion on the exploration and evaluation assets, please refer to the Management's Discussion & Analysis document for the year ended 31 December 2019 on pages 6-16.
+For detailed discussion on the exploration and evaluation assets, please refer to the Management's Discussion & Analysis document for the year ended 31 December 2020 and specifically the section Beetaloo Sub-Basin, Northern Territory, Australia.

 12. Cash and cash equivalents